'Spider-Man: Brand New Day' Will Officially Include 5 Main Types of Villains

 The MCU appears to be taking a more grounded approach, with Scorpion's mech-tech suit looking visually similar to other armored suits from past Marvel films.

-In Marvel Comics, Fred Myers / Boomerang was a former major league baseball pitcher, so he found employment with the criminal organization, which equipped him with specialized weaponry built around his exceptional throwing skills and gave him the Boomerang identity.
+In Marvel Comics, Fred Myers/Boomerang was a former major league baseball pitcher, so he found employment with a criminal organization.
+That organization equipped him with specialized weaponry built around his exceptional throwing skills and gave him the Boomerang identity.

-In Brand New Day, Boomerang is likely going to have a very limited role, but will still be just a guy in a cool suit and exceptional throwing skills.
+In Brand New Day, Boomerang is likely going to have a limited role but will still be just a guy in a suit with exceptional throwing skills.

 Agent-Based